Incident Response Playbook : guide 72 heures pour réponse à breach

 last -F >> /mnt/evidence/timeline.txt

-# Hash evidence files
+# Hash des preuves

 sha256sum /mnt/evidence/* > /mnt/evidence/CHECKSUMS.txt

-# Document chain of custody
+# Chain of custody

 echo "Collected by: John Smith" >> /mnt/evidence/custody.txt